 Review Cover When Your Business Changes

-Adding new services (e.g., moving from residential-only to commercial lending), taking on new brokers, significantly increasing your loan volume, or entering new lending areas such as construction finance all change your risk profile.
-Notify your insurer of material changes and review your cover at each renewal.
+Adding services such as commercial lending, taking on new credit representatives, significantly increasing your settlement volume, or entering construction finance all alter your risk profile.
+Notify your insurer of material changes and review your cover at every renewal.

 6

-Mortgage advice claims can emerge years after the loan was arranged - particularly when interest rates change, property values decline, or clients face financial difficulty.
-If you plan to retire or close your practice, arrange run-off cover to protect against claims relating to loans you previously arranged.
+Mortgage advice claims can emerge years after the loan was settled - particularly when rates change, property values fall, or clients face financial difficulty.
+If you plan to retire or close your practice, arrange run-off cover to protect against claims arising from loans you previously arranged.

 7

-If you provide commercial lending advice, arrange development finance, or operate a large broking group with multiple advisers, a specialist insurance broker can help build a tailored package.
+If you provide commercial lending advice, arrange development finance, or operate a large aggregation group with multiple credit representatives, a specialist insurance broker can build a bespoke package.
 Brokers with financial services expertise understand the unique risks and regulatory requirements of the mortgage broking sector.

 Frequently Asked Questions